haggen/wow/classic/Powerhythm/README.md

 ## Uninstall

-Simply delete the `Powerythm` folder in your add-ons directory.
+Simply delete the `Powerhythm` folder in your add-ons directory.

 ## License